This content has been machine translated dynamically.

 Global attributes apply to all cached data.
 You can specify the amount of Citrix ADC memory allocated to the integrated cache, Via header insertion, a criterion for verifying that a cached object should be served, the maximum length of a POST body permitted in the cache, whether to bypass policy evaluation for HTTP GET requests, and an action to take when a policy cannot be evaluated.

 The cache memory capacity is limited only by the memory of the hardware appliance.
 Also, any packet engine (the central distribution hub of all incoming TCP requests) in the nCore Citrix ADC appliance is aware of objects cached by other packet engines in the nCore Citrix ADC appliance.

 You can modify the global memory limit configured for caching objects.
-However, when you update the global memory limit to a value lower than the existing value (for example, from 10 GB to 4 GB), if a higher amount of memory (greater than 4 GB) is already being used to cache objects, the Citrix ADC continues using that amount of memory.
+However, when you update the global memory limit to a value lower than the existing value (for example, from 10 GB to 4 GB), the appliance continues to use the memory limit.

 This means that even though the integrated caching limit is configured to some value, the actual limit used can be higher.
 This excessive memory is however released when the objects are removed from cache.